-In FAI, abnormal bone develops around the femoral head and/or along the acetabulum.
+In FAI, abnormal bone develops around either the ball or the socket of the hip joint.
 This extra bone causes abnormal contact between the hip bones, and prevents them from moving smoothly during activity.
 Over time, this can result in tears of the labrum and breakdown of articular cartilage (osteoarthritis).

 This type of impingement occurs because extra bone extends out over the normal rim of the acetabulum.
 The labrum can be crushed under the prominent rim of the acetabulum.

 In cam impingement the femoral head is not round and cannot rotate smoothly inside the acetabulum.
 A bump forms on the edge of the femoral head that grinds the cartilage inside the acetabulum.

 Combined impingement means that both the pincer and cam types are present.